nrfconnect/ncs-zigbee/samples/light_switch/README.rst

    :local:
    :depth: 2

-You can use the :ref:`Zigbee <zigbee_index>` Light switch sample to change the state of light sources on other devices within the same Zigbee network.
+You can use the this Light switch sample to change the state of light sources on other devices within the same Zigbee network.

 You can use it together with the :ref:`Zigbee Network coordinator <zigbee_network_coordinator_sample>` and the :ref:`Zigbee Light bulb <zigbee_light_bulb_sample>` samples to set up a basic Zigbee network.